 AWS Frequently Asked Questions (FAQs)

-Click any of these FAQs for suggestions and resolution.
+Click any of the FAQs in the right navigation for suggestions and resolution.

 I want to configure a backup VPN connection for failover with my AWS Direct Connect connection.
 Any recommendations and best practices?